iechor/docs/content/desktop/get-started.md

 ---
-description: Explore the Learning center and understand the benefits of signing in to Docker Desktop
+description: Explore the Learning center and understand the benefits of signing in to iEchor Desktop
-keywords: Docker Dashboard, manage, containers, gui, dashboard, images, user manual, learning center, guide, sign in
+keywords: iEchor Dashboard, manage, containers, gui, dashboard, images, user manual, learning center, guide, sign in
-title: Sign in to Docker Desktop
+title: Sign in to iEchor Desktop
 aliases:
 - /desktop/linux/
 - /desktop/linux/index/